Sexual harassment: it’s on our streets, in our offices, in our homes and, lately, it’s all over our screens.

 Estimates say that one in three women between 18 and 34 have been the victim of sexual harassment in the workplace, says AtlanticTraining.
 As much as 81 per cent have been “verbally sexually harassed”.

-Anita Hill, academic and attorney, stated that “45 per cent of employees in the private workforce say they experience sexual harassment” and that the majority of victims are women.
+Anita Hill, an academic and attorney, stated that “45 per cent of employees in the private workforce say they experience sexual harassment” and that the majority of victims are women.

 A designated sexual harassment complaint form makes it easier for employees to file complaints and have their voice heard.
 If you don’t have one, borrow this template.